Consumer Medicine Information

 Check with your doctor for the best way to slowly reduce the amount of venlafaxine

-Side effects from stopping treatment with venlafaxine may include:
+Side effects from stopping treatment with venlafaxine suddenly may include headache,

 Things to be careful of

 Venlafaxine may make you feel drowsy.
-Be careful when driving or operating machinery
+Be careful driving or operating machinery until

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you